famous-battles-and-conflicts

 The battle also had lasting political effects.
 The Livonian Brothers of the Sword, now dominant, expanded their sphere of control.
 By 1215, they had subdued the last Livonian strongholds and turned their attention to Estonia.
 In 1219, Danish forces under King Valdemar II landed in northern Estonia, and the crusaders coordinated with them in a joint effort to conquer the Estonian tribes.
 The Battle of Turaida, by securing the Livonian base, made these later conquests possible.

-The consolidation of crusader rule also laid the foundation for what would later become the Terra Mariana—the medieval state that encompassed modern-day Latvia and Estonia.
-This state was a loose confederation of the Livonian Order, bishops, and free cities such as Riga.
+The consolidation of crusader rule laid the foundation for what would later become the Terra Mariana—the medieval state that encompassed modern-day Latvia and Estonia.
+This state was a loose confederation of the Livonian Order (successor to the Brothers of the Sword), bishops, and free cities such as Riga.
 It persisted for more than three centuries, until the Livonian War in the 16th century.
 Turaida, therefore, stands as a landmark event in the formation of these political entities.
+The administrative and legal systems imposed by the crusaders influenced the development of local governance for generations.

 Legacy and Historical Interpretation